taataa/tapspace/docs/api/v2/index.md

 - *element*
-  - a HTMLElement.
+  - an HTMLElement.
 The element does not need to be in DOM.